Edible Flowers

 Usage Parameters:

--Immediate use preferred-48-hour maximum storage
+-Immediate use preferred

 -Careful moisture control